gjbex/training-material/Fortran/Functions/README.md

     retain their value between procedure calls when initialized in declaration.
 1. `quad_test`: illustrates using a function as a procedure argument
+1. `line_test`: extra, more sensible example of internal procedures

 How to build?
 -------------